 If you book an organized snorkeling trip in Costa Rica, the rental of such equipment should always be included in the price.
 If you are unsure, it is worth asking the tour operator what exactly is included in the price.

-However, if you want to explore the beaches yourself and try snorkeling in Costa Rica on your own, then you should stock up with this minimal set of equipment.
+However, if you want to explore the beaches yourself and try it on your own, then you should stock up with this minimal set of equipment.
 Manufacturers compete in surprising us with new products and solutions that are to facilitate recreation in the water.

 I can’t say which snorkeling set will be best for you.
 However, I have some tips that you should follow when choosing your snorkeling equipment.